NERC-CEH/UKCEH_shiny_theming/readme.md

 In R Shiny you can use the `titlePanel()` function (https://shiny.rstudio.com/reference/shiny/0.14/titlePanel.html) to give the page a title at the top of the page and it also updates the title in the tab to be the same text.

-The favicon is the tiny little image that appears in the tab of the web browser, it can be accessed direct via a web link from the brand room https://brandroom.ceh.ac.uk/themes/custom/ceh/favicon.ico so we don't ened to download it ourselves.
+The favicon is the tiny little image that appears in the tab of the web browser, it can be accessed direct via a web link from the brand room https://brandroom.ceh.ac.uk/themes/custom/ceh/favicon.ico so we don't need to download it ourselves.

 Here is a drop in replacement of that function which also adds the UKCEH logo and adds `| UK Centre for Ecology and Hydrology` after the title in the tab.